 - Reset studio instructional spaces in conjunction with student staff for Safe-Distancing during COVID-19 restrictions.

 - Assess condition of studios and studio equipment each semester.

 - Identify equipment in need of repair and make recommendations for replacement.

 - Fabricate furniture, storage, and art installation systems as needed under guidance of the appropriate Program Director and the Chairperson.

 Accreditation – 5%

 - Assist with preparation for CIDA and NASAD report writing and site visits as they relate to Maker Lab resources and services.

-- Participate in programmatic, departmental, and institutional accreditation review processes and meetings and events as needed.
+- Participate in programmatic, departmental, and institutional accreditation review processes, meetings, and events as needed.

 - Undergraduate degree in art, design, or related field required

-- 2-5 years of experience working in maker lab settings or equivalent
+- 2-5 years of experience working in maker and institutional, academic, or non-profit lab settings or equivalent

 - Proficiency operating woodshop equipment and tools such as band saws, sanders, drills, woodworking tools, dust collection systems, etc.

 - Proficiency operating 3D printing and production equipment and laser cutting technologies

 - Familiarity with graphic applications for 3D prototyping and scanning, and/or architectural or object design

 - Excellent collaboration, organizational, and time management skills